moneytech/wsock/README.md

 **wsock wsocklisten(ipaddr addr, const char *subprotocol, int backlog);**

 Start listening for connections from clients.
-Subprotocol may be NULL.
-It can also be a comma-separated list of protocols.
+Subprotocol is a comma-delimited list of supported subprotocols.
+Incoming connections that don't match any of the listed subprotocols will be silently dropped.
+If it is set to NULL, all connections will be accepted.

 **wsock wsockaccept(wsock s, int64_t deadline);**